whuang37/csgo-market/README.md

 - [Contributing](#contributing)
 # Analysis on CSGO Skins in the Steam Community Market

 A series of Jupyter Notebooks and python scripts used to query data from the Steam community market and analyze the collected data.
+Read more [here](https://whuang37.github.io/csgo_market/)

 # Installation